-The MA in Leadership program consists of two years of interdisciplinary study.
+The Master of Arts in Leadership (MAL) program consists of two years of interdisciplinary studies.
 In each year, students focus on relevant, real world problem-solving projects grounded in a rigorous theoretical understanding of the nature of today’s organizations and the changing role of leadership within them.
-Comprehensive leadership studies address adult learning, emotional intelligence, communication and conflict, systems thinking, team facilitation and development, organizational change, and action research inquiry.

-The MA in Leadership program is specifically designed to attract working professionals.
-It is structured on the basis of two intensive two-week long on-campus residency periods, followed by distance learning.
+The program is specifically designed for working professionals.
+It is offered in a blended model comprised of online learning and two intensive two-week long on-campus learning experiences.
 This allows participants to substantially enhance their educational credentials, while minimizing absences from their workplace.

-The MA in Leadership is further distinguished by balancing professional diversity and interdisciplinary study, with the need for sector specific knowledge and problem solving skills.
+The MAL program is further distinguished by balancing professional diversity and interdisciplinary study, with the need for sector-specific knowledge and problem solving skills.
 This is accomplished by having a common curriculum for all students in the first year and an independent, work-based problem-solving project in the second year.

 - Systems Thinking and Planning